Assessing the impact of Open Research Information Infrastructures using NLP driven full-text Scientometrics: A case study of the LXCat open-access platform: Abstract

 \section{Abstract}

 Open research information (ORI) infrastructures play a central role in shaping how scientific knowledge is produced, disseminated, validated, and reused across the research lifecycle.
-While the visibility of such infrastructures is often assessed through citation-based metrics, in this study, we present a full-text, natural language processing (NLP) driven scientometric framework to systematically quantify the impact of ORI infrastructures beyond citation counts, using the LXCat platform for low temperature plasma (LTP) research as a representative case study.
+However, their scholarly impact is commonly assessed using citation-based and other metadata-driven indicators, which provide limited insight into how infrastructures, datasets, and software resources are actually used within scientific workflows.
+In this study, we present a domain-informed, natural language processing (NLP)-driven framework for full-text scientometric analysis that enables usage-aware assessment of ORI infrastructures beyond conventional citation-based measures, using the LXCat platform for low temperature plasma (LTP) research as a representative case study.
 The modeling of LTPs and interpretation of LTP experiments rely heavily on accurate electron and ion collision data, swarm parameters, and reaction rates associated with various gas species, much of which is hosted on LXCat, a community-driven, open-access platform central to the LTP research ecosystem.
+The proposed framework integrates generic NLP techniques with domain-specific scientific knowledge to extract infrastructure-centric indicators directly from the full text of scientific publications.
 To investigate the scholarly impact of the LXCat platform over the past decade, we analyzed a curated corpus of approximately 400 full-text research articles citing three foundational LXCat publications.
 We present a comprehensive pipeline that includes data collection, cleaning, and processing, followed by the application of state-of-the-art NLP techniques informed by domain expertise.
 The proposed pipeline integrates chemical entity recognition, dataset and solver mention extraction, affiliation based geographic mapping and topic modeling to extract fine-grained patterns of data usage that reflect implicit research priorities, differential reliance on specific databases, evolving modes of data reuse and coupling within scientific workflows, and thematic evolution.
 This integrated NLP-driven approach provides new insights into how LXCat has influenced data practices and modeling priorities in LTP research.
-Importantly, our proposed methodology is domain-agnostic and transferable to other ORI contexts, and highlights the utility of NLP in quantifying the role of scientific data infrastructures and offers a data-driven reflection on how open-access platforms like LXCat contribute to shaping research directions.
-This work presents a scalable scientometric framework that has the potential to support evidence based evaluation of ORI platforms and to inform infrastructure design, governance, sustainability, and policy for future development.
-To enable community reuse and further development, the full analysis pipeline is released as open-source software.
+Beyond the specific LXCat case study, the proposed framework illustrates how domain knowledge can be combined with NLP-driven full-text analysis to generate meaningful scientometric indicators of research infrastructure usage and scholarly integration that are not accessible through bibliographic metadata alone.
+This work presents a reproducible and scalable scientometric framework that has the potential to support evidence based evaluation of ORI platforms and to inform infrastructure design, governance, sustainability, and policy for future development, and advancing usage-aware scientometric analysis.
+To facilitate community validation and future adaptation of the framework to other domains, the complete analysis pipeline is released as open-source software.